Irenexzwen/3D-genome-gitbook/chap2/c-techs-chromosome-conformation-capture-coupled.md

 #### 2) Through-put and resolution<a name="2312"></a>
 Hi-C techniques has the highest through-put (billion reads per sample) but suffering of a relative low resolution of 0.1-1Mb.
 However, the other methods usually have a higher resolution  around 1kb.
 For more details one can refer to table2 in [2].

-### 2.3.3 Hi-C
+### 2.3.3 Hi-C<a name="233"></a>
 Hi-C is the highest through-put version of 3C-derived technologies.
-Due to the decreasing cost of 2nd generation sequencing, hi-c is widely used at this time.
+Due to the decreasing cost of 2nd generation sequencing, hi-c is widely used.

 The principle of Hi-C can be illustrated as:
 ![](/assets/hic.gif)

 ### 2.2.1 One-to-one: